Amhim123hd/Roblox-Scripting-Automation-Guide/16-fun-stuff.md

 ---

-## 6. 👀 ESP: See Players or Items Through Walls
+## 6. ESP See Players or Items Through Walls

 Draw boxes around things you want to see!